-Here, SEEK’s Resident Psychologist Sabina Read shares how you can help employees tackle each of these challenges.
+SEEK’s Resident Psychologist Sabina Read shares how you can help employees tackle each of these challenges.

 “Personality is the characteristics of a person that account for consistent patterns of their feeling, thinking, and behaving,” Read says.
-Personality can impact workplaces in numerous ways, from team meeting dynamics and employees’ productivity to work ethics and motivation.
+Personality can impact workplaces in numerous ways, from team meeting dynamics and employees’ productivity, to work ethics and motivation.

 In many workplaces, different personalities can mean great outcomes, but sometimes managers need to get involved and help employees work collaboratively.

 “Managers and employers get the most out of people who feel respected for who they are,” she says.
-“Knowing your employees’ different personalities and preferences may mean adjusting your processes by offering uninterrupted quiet time, encouraging collaboration, putting requests in writing or explaining the big picture.”
+“Knowing your employees’ different personalities and preferences may mean things like adjusting your processes by offering uninterrupted quiet time, encouraging collaboration, putting requests in writing or explaining the big picture.”

 “Conflict is a natural experience when we work with others, but it’s the way we manage conflict that matters,” Read says.

-“Remind yourself and your workforce that you’re all on the same team and continue to share organisational and team goals so that everyone has a sense of comradery and the shared purpose of their work.”
+“Remind yourself and your employees that you’re all on the same team and continue to share organisational and team goals so that everyone has a sense of comradery in the shared purpose of their work.

-“We may fantasise about working with people just like us, but then all our experiences and results would be limited to our narrow lens,” Sabina says.
+“We may fantasise about working with people just like us, but then all our experiences and results would be limited to our narrow lens,” Read says.
 “Remind your people that it’s the range of varied expertise, thinking, approaches, and beliefs that creates success.”